pashaPASHaa/ascomp/README.md

 ```
 ./run2.sh Rome
 ```
-It will estimate limited awareness set for each user and calibrate multinomial choice model, and save results (`out/` dir) and corresponding training logs (`log/` dir) to disk.
+It will estimate awareness set for each user, calibrate multinomial choice model, and save results (`out/` dir) and corresponding training logs (`log/` dir) to disk.
 Change Rome to Florence, Pisa, Istanbul, and London (one at a time) in ordred to process other cities.